Mallick17/Cloud-Computing/README.md

 - **Example:**
     - **Salesforce**: A cloud-based customer relationship management (CRM) tool.
 Instead of downloading Salesforce on your computer, you log into it from any device over the Internet.
     - **Slack**: A messaging platform where teams communicate.
 You don't install Slack on your computer permanently; you use it through your web browser.
+    - **_Other Examples Like: Big Commerece, Google Apps, Dropbox, ZenDesk, Cisco, WebEx & Go to Meeting._**

 **Development Tools and Infrastructure in SaaS:**
 - You don’t need to worry about development tools or infrastructure (servers, databases).
 The SaaS provider takes care of all that for you.